pymatgen.analysis.chemenv.utils package

 Bases: object

-Initializes a plane from the 4 coefficients a, b, c and d of ax + by + cz + d = 0
+Initialize a plane from the 4 coefficients a, b, c and d of ax + by + cz + d = 0.

 Parameters: